szfck/Web-Search-Engine-HW3/README.md

 # merge [0, 100) indexes to 1 index to intermediate-output-3
 ./merge 1 0 100 0
 cd ..

+# add file to communicate with web
+touch in.txt out.txt
 ```

 ### Run